-Name of reserve account Restricted by legislation/agreement Purpose of the reserve account (a) Waste Avoidance and Resource Recovery Reserve Forrestfield Industrial Scheme Stage 1 Reserve Any surplus raised in the year for the purpose of managing the contaminated sites will be placed in the reserve for utilisation in future years.
-The reserve is established to meet the City's reporting obligation under clause 6.5.16 of the City of Kalamunda Local Planning Scheme No. 3.
-The funds that were managed under the Trust for the scheme were transferred to the newly established reserve on 23rd June 2015.
-The processes will have an intained to reflect all transactions related to the crheme for the handit Ash as chame manuface.
-(3) (3) (4) (5) (5) (6) (7) (7) (7) (7) (7) (7) (7 Forrestfield Industrial Area Reserve Public Open Space Funds Reserve Public Open Space Funds Reserve - Goosebery Hill Public Open Space Funds Reserve - High Wycombe Public Open Space Funds Reserve - Maida vale Public Open Space Funds Reserve - Kalamunda Public Open Space Funds Reserve - Forrestfield Public Open Space Funds Reserve - Lesmurdie The reserve will be find all the developments and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To fould money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 .
-To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 . $(3) \oplus (3) $ Restricted by council Waste Management Reserve Long Service Leave Reserve Land and Property Enhancement and Maintenance EDP IT Equipment Reserve Local Government Elections Reserve Insurance Contingency Reserve Revaluation Reserve Nominated Employee Leave Provisions Reserve Asset Enhancement Reserve Unexpended Capital Works and Specific Purpose Grants Environmental Reserve Public Art Reserve Strategic Sport and Recreation Reserve Cambridge Reserve To fund financing operations for the development of the City's sanitation service To provide cash-backing for all long service leave entitlements.
-To fund land and property purchases, upgrade and maintenance of existing properties.
-To fund the upgrade / replacement of the City's computer hardware and software requirements.
-To fund the cost of future elections.
-To fund the cost of future nominated staff leave entitlements.
-To fund future nominated staff leave entitlements.
-To fund future replacement of City's Infrastructure and plant and equipment needs.
-To fund future replacement of City's Infrastructure and plant and specific purpose grants, that will be completed and expended in ensuing financial years.
-To fund environment strategies and projects.
-To fund future Public Art projects.
-To fund future Strategic Sport and Recreation capital projects.
-To fund future Strategic Sport and Recreation everyone development.
+The reserve will be maintained to reflect all transactions related to the scheme for the benefit of the scheme members.
+To fund infrastructure requirements for the Forrestfield area.

+To hold money received for the development and maintenance of Public Open Spaces

+To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005 To hold money received for the development and maintenance of Public Open Spaces as required by section 154 of the Planning and Development Act 2005

+- To fund financing operations for the development of the City's sanitation service - To provide cash-backing for all long service leave entitlements. - To fund land and property purchases, upgrade and maintenance of existing properties. - To fund the upgrade / replacement of the City's computer hardware and software requirements. - To fund the cost of future elections. - To fund insurance premium variations and potential call backs. - To fund triennial rating revaluations. - To fund future nominated staff leave entitlements. - To fund future replacement of City's' Infrastructure and plant and equipment needs. - To carry forward available funding for uncompleted projects and specific purpose grants, that will be completed and expended in ensuing financial years.
+To fund environment strategies and projects. - To fund future Public Art projects. - To fund future Strategic Sport and Recreation capital projects. - To fund transactions related to the Cambridge Reserve development.